Local Government Act 1929: County review schemes and orders

 The act did not allow for the abolition of municipal boroughs, so a number of small boroughs continued in existence.
 This power was later incorporated in the Local Government Act 1958.

 At the same time as reorganising rural districts, many parishes within them were also amalgamated.

 It was originally envisioned that reviews would be carried out every ten years, but the intervention of the Second World War and legislation in 1945 creating a Local Government Boundary Commission meant that there were no further large scale changes in administrative areas until the period 1965-1968.

+Subsequent developments

+Section 79(1) of the act was repealed by section 64(2) of, and part I of schedule 6 to, the Criminal Justice Act 1972, which came into force on 30 March 1974.